Qualitative Understanding and Nutritional Treatment Intervention for the Eye

 This program offers a supplement that contains a professional formulation of the vitamins and nutrients you need to maintain healthy vision.
 Symptoms of Macular Degeneration may not appear until after you have the disease.
 Getting an early start on prevention can help to preserve your sight as you age.

 Vision Care Consultants is on the cutting edge of technology when it comes to Macular Degeneration and Cataract prevention.
 We care about your vision and are proud to offer this new technology in our office.
-Call our optometrists in Saint Louis to schedule your appointment for an MPOD screening evaluation.
+Call our optometrists in Saint Louis to request your appointment for an MPOD screening evaluation.
 Don’t take a “wait and see” approach with your sight… it’s too important.